7 min read

 SALP Chapter 20

-He hadn't entered the fence but waited outside.
+He hadn't entered the fence, waiting outside instead.
 He'd been watching the surroundings with sharp eyes as if standing guard, then turned when he saw her.

-Warner looked at the yellowish cloth bag slung over her shoulder.
+Warner looked at the yellow cloth bag slung over her shoulder.

-Before she could finish declining, her shoulder suddenly lightened.
-The bag that kept sliding off her round shoulders now rested quite securely on Warner's broad shoulders.
-Though the cloth bag with flower embroidery didn't quite suit him.
+Before she could finish declining, her shoulder became lighter.
+The bag that kept slipping off her round shoulders sat quite securely on Warner's broad shoulders.
+Though the cloth bag with flower embroidery didn't exactly suit him.
 The sight of him casually shouldering her burden and taking the lead looked increasingly admirable in Lanthe's eyes.

 "I'm sorry for making you carry things, Sir Warner."

 "Don't worry about it.
 I'm doing this for my own convenience.
-Even trivial matters like this reach the lord's ears."
+Even trivial things like this all reach our lord's ears."

-Is that so?
-Does Sir Warner also watch Vigo's reactions?
-Just from his stern demeanor, Sir Warner looks like the higher-ranking person...
+Is that so.
+Does Sir Warner also watch Vigo's mood?
+Looking at his stern atmosphere alone, Sir Warner seems like the higher-ranked person...

-"Oh, by the way, didn't some other guests pass by here earlier?"
+"By the way, didn't other guests visit here earlier?"

-The path through the holly forest connecting the remote church and castle was so narrow it was hard to tell it was even a path at first glance.
-The thought that it had few users made her heart ache.
+The path through the holly forest connecting the isolated church and castle was so narrow you could barely tell it was a path at first glance.
+It made her chest pull tight, thinking that was why.

-Warner gently lifted an overhanging branch with his hand, waiting for her to pass first before answering.
+Warner lightly lifted a tree branch jutting over the path with his hand and waited for her to pass first before answering.

 "Do you know them?"

-To threaten to gobble someone up just like that.
-The appearance was quite beautiful, but the words and actions were not beautiful at all.
+Threatening to gobble someone up, no less.
+Her appearance had been quite beautiful, but her words and actions weren't beautiful at all.

 "A knight and a minstrel.
 An unusual combination."